Brandling Junction Railway: The Tanfield Waggonway

-In the seventeenth century coal was being mined in the ground south of the River Tyne, south west of Gateshead.
+In the 17th century coal was being mined in the ground south of the River Tyne, south west of Gateshead.
 Transport of the mineral to market generally involved getting it overland to a waterway.
 The overland portion of the journey, by pack horse or cart, was slow and expensive.
 As the easy seams were worked out, the site of mining moved south, further from the Tyne, and the land transport problem worsened.
 About 1671 a waggonway was built to Dunston from the Ravensworth estate, a few miles south of Dunston.
 The Dunston waggonway later fell into disuse.

 The Tanfield Waggonway originated in a waggonway laid across Tanfield Moor, about seven miles south west of Gateshead.
 It was opened in 1712 by Sir John Clavering and Thomas Brumell from collieries they owned at Lintz and Buck's Nook, and George Pitt of Strathfieldsaye was encouraged to develop what became the great Tanfield coalfield, using the waggonway.

 At this period there were few public roads in the area and coal owners requiring to get their product to a waterway had to arrange a wayleave with owners of intermediate land.
 This was an agreement to pay a fee, usually per unit of mineral transported.
 The further the coalpit was from the waterway, the more had to be paid to secure wayleaves.
 Tomlinson records that the landowners made "themselves masters of the wayleaves and great part of the collieries, and thereby got near £3,000 per annum for one colliery (three-fifths more than ever the owners received to their own use)."

 Construction of the waggonway led to a legal dispute: Clavering had contracts for wayleaves for conveying coal to the Tyne by "carts or wains, and did not include waggons" (that is, waggonway vehicles).
 This made the waggonway unusable, and frustration among coal owners generally led to the formation of a powerful group known informally as the Grand Allies: Hon.
 Sidney Wortley Montagu, his son, the Hon.
 Edward Wortley Montagu, and Thomas Ord, of Newcastle upon Tyne; Sir Henry Liddell and Colonel George Liddell of Ravensworth Castle; and George Bowes, of Gibside.